rajatasusual/macos_memory_monitor/README.md

     * Handles process list initialization, command-line interface setup, and user interaction loop.
     * Orchestrates the retrieval and display of process information.

-* `process.rs`:
-    * Contains core functions related to process information retrieval and manipulation.
-    * `get_process_info`: Fetches detailed information about a process, including PID, name, memory usage, CPU usage, status, and user.
-    * `ProcessCompleter`: Implements autocompletion functionality for process names and PIDs.

-* `utils.rs`:
+* `util.rs`:
     * Houses utility functions and structs.
     * `ByteSize`: Provides formatting for memory usage in human-readable units.
+    * `TimeFormat`: Provides formatting for CPU time in human-readable units
+    * `ProcessCompleter`: Implements autocompletion functionality for process names and PIDs.

 ## Implementation Details

 * **Process Information Retrieval:**
     * Leverages the `libproc` crate to interact with the process table on macOS.
-    * Employs the `sysctl` system call to access kernel-level process information, including CPU times.
+    * Employs `proc_pid::pidinfo` to access process information, including memory usage and CPU time
-    * Defines custom structs (`ExternProc`, `Proc`, `KinfoProc`) to represent process data structures from kernel headers.
+    * `proc_pid::name` to get process name

 * **Autocompletion:**
     * Utilizes the `rustyline` crate to provide interactive command-line features, including autocompletion.